PAY RANGE: N23

 Completion of a bachelor's degree program at an accredited college or university with major course work in medical technology, biology, immunology, serology, microbiology, chemistry or other closely related field in the chemical, physical, or biological sciences.

-Four years of recent full performance level experience performing diagnostic laboratory tests in the area of specialization.
+Four years of full performance level experience performing diagnostic laboratory tests in the area of specialization.

-NOTE: Completion of a master's degree program in any one of the disciplines specified in the education section can be substituted for two years of the specific experience.
+NOTE: Completion of a master's degree program in any one of the disciplines specified in the education section can be substituted for two years of full performance level experience.

 PHYSICAL AND MEDICAL REQUIREMENTS